Code-Institute-Submissions/First-Milestone-Project-18/README.md

 ## **3.4 GALLERY PAGE**

-1. The **Gallery** page allows the user to view a selection of photographs, copied from [*The Hight Kings Official Website*](https://www.thehighkings.com/gallery/),
+1. The [**Gallery Page**](https://milestone-project-01-kittyjo.c9users.io/gallery.html) allows the user to view a selection of photographs, copied from [*The Hight Kings Official Website*](https://www.thehighkings.com/gallery/),
    and see *The High Kings* in various poses, and at various events and concerts

 ## **3.5 CONTACT PAGE**

-1. The Contact page allows the user to enter their name, email address, subject, and a short message and send it *The High Kings*
+1. The [**Contact Page**](https://milestone-project-01-kittyjo.c9users.io/contact.html) allows the user to enter their name, email address, subject, and a short message and send it *The High Kings*
    (this message doesn't go anywhere at the moment)